gregsadetsky/wfmu-rp2040-pimoroni-radio/README.md

 ---

+### extra note re: compiling/using for other projects

-NB instead of compiling this repo's files (i.e. using the `.ino` file as the Arduino project entrypoint), you can also copy (overwrite) the `AudioFileSourceHTTPStream.*` and `AudioFileSourceICYStream.*` files from this repo to the locally installed ESP8266Audio library (by default ~/Arduino/libraries/ESP8266Audio/src/). that should allow you to compile other existing ESP8266Audio examples and make them work with the rp2040+i2s boards combo.
+instead of compiling this repo's files (i.e. using the `.ino` file as the Arduino project entrypoint), you can also copy (overwrite) the `AudioFileSourceHTTPStream.*` and `AudioFileSourceICYStream.*` files from this repo to the locally installed ESP8266Audio library (by default located in `~/Arduino/libraries/ESP8266Audio/src/`)

+that should allow you to compile other existing ESP8266Audio examples and make them work with the rp2040+i2s boards combo.